sjentsch/lsjDocs/Ch12/Ch12_Regression_10.rst

 -  *Uncorrelated predictors*.
 The idea here is that, in a multiple regression model, you do not want your predictors to be too strongly correlated with each other.
-Thit is not “technically” an assumption of the regression model, but in practice it is required.
+This is not “technically” an assumption of the regression model, but in practice it is required.
 Predictors that are too strongly correlated with each other (referred to as “collinearity”) can cause problems when evaluating the model.
 See section :ref:`Checking for collinearity <checking_collinearity>`.

 -  *Residuals are independent of each other*.
-Thit is really just a “catch all” assumption, to the effect that “there is nothing else funny going on in the residuals”.
+This is really just a “catch all” assumption, to the effect that “there is nothing else funny going on in the residuals”.
 If there is something weird (e.g., the residuals all depend heavily on some other unmeasured variable)